Chill-Astro/PyCalc-CE/README.md

-PyCalc-CSE : A Simple and Lightweight Calculator.
+PyCalc-CE : A Simple and Lightweight Calculator.
 Now in C#!

-CSE - C# [ CSharp ] Edition
+CE - C# [ CSharp ] Edition

 Features Include :